bibleexchange/courses/book-of-romans/003_practical/1201_chapter-12-a-living-sacrifice.md

 2. They have a sound work habits
 3. They esteem others before themselves
 4. They keep their self-respect by being loyal to God and His holy word
-5. They do things God’s way, understanding that it always the best way
+5. They do things God&apos;s way, understanding that it always the best way
 6. They are very cooperative (finding what God wants in any situation and doing it)
 7. They listen to others (and in return they are heard)
 8. They are enthusiastic about every endeavor that they are faced with